liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

         "postroot": "/adhocracy/...
     }

-FIXME: find technical term for things that have "post_path" and live in "postroots"(?) and for things that initiate "postroots"(?) in particular.  (paragraphs have a "post_path", but they live with proposals and such.)
+FIXME: find technical term for things that have "postroot" and live in "postroot"(?) and for things that initiate "postroot"(?) in particular.  (paragraphs have a "postroot", but they live with proposals and such.)

-FIXME: should "post_path" live in a property sheet, or on top level in the content object?
+FIXME: should "postroot" live in a property sheet, or on top level in the content object?

 Create new paragraph and add it to proposal ::